-Rev Leanna’s Clerical experience, qualifications, and ministry activities are outlined as follows:
+Rev Leanna’s Ministerial experience, qualifications, and ministry activities are outlined as follows:

 Rev MacLeod has served Clergy Support Memorial Church as an Appointed Designated Minister for over three years (since May, 2016).
 Since that date, her ministry has been exemplary.
-On the basis of her long and distinguished ministry to the local Truro and First Nations communities, the Board has approved a motion that Lenna be raised to the Ordained Christian Ministry on August 1st, 2018.
+Before coming to CSMC she has had a long and distinguished ministry to the local Truro and First Nations communities.
+Because of this long service and her years of ministry with CSMC , the Board approved a motion that Lenna be raised to the Ordained Christian Ministry on August 1st, 2018.

 I feel I am qualified, I love the Creator and I try to live my life being kind, compassionate to all people regardless of where they come from, their race, age, sexual orientation etc. I believe, and practice “Do unto others as you would have them do unto you.”
 I have been told that I am a “Healer” I love to help all peoples any way I can.

-Throughout my lifetime, I have assisted individuals, families and communities through difficult times of grief and loss, through prayer service, visiting friends and family at the hospital and at their home who were preparing to journey to the spirit world.”
+Throughout many years, I have assisted individuals, families and communities through difficult times of grief and loss, through prayer service, visiting friends and family at the hospital and at their home who were preparing to journey to the spirit world.”

-My present ministry and worship is as follows:
+My present pastoral ministry and worship is as follows:

-- I am educated in First Nations Culture and Teachings.
+- As above, I am educated in First Nations Culture and Teachings.

-- I have 20 plus years as a counsellor, both paid and volunteer positions.
+- I have 20 plus years as a counsellor.
+In that regard: